The Plaza de Mina in Cádiz

 The Plaza de Mina is surrounded by majestic houses that represent the bourgeois architecture of Cádiz from the 18th and 19th centuries.
 Some of these houses show Baroque influences, while others display late Neoclassical or Elizabethan styles.

 Notable buildings in the plaza include the Museum of Cádiz and the Casa Pinillos (which is now a cultural centre.)
-It is also the birthplace of the musician and composer Manuel de Falla, commemorated by a tablet at number 3.
-Other notable figures who lived in the surrounding buildings include the geologist José Macpherson y Hemas and the philanthropist Ana de Viya Jáuregui at number 8, who devoted her capital to charity and was the founder of the Salesian Professional Schools.
+This is also the birthplace of the musician and composer Manuel de Falla, commemorated by a tablet at number 3.

 The Plaza de Mina has played an important role in the history of Cádiz, having been the site of many political and social events over the centuries.
 Today, it remains an important cultural and social hub in the city and is a must-visit destination for anyone interested in exploring the rich history and culture of Cádiz.